YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

     %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON gtmuser@gtmworkshop:~$

-Sourcing gtmprofile also defines gtm as an alias to the script gtm that runs YottaDB/GT.M (but more on that later).
+Sourcing gtmprofile also defines ydb as an alias to the script gtm that runs YottaDB/GT.M (but more on that later).

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ alias gtm
+   gtmuser@gtmworkshop:~$ alias ydb='/usr/local/lib/yottadb/r110/gtm'
-   gtm='/usr/lib/fis-gtm/V6.2-000_x86_64/gtm'
-   gtmuser@gtmworkshop:~$ gtm
+   gtmuser@gtmworkshop:~$ ydb
-   GTM>
+   YDB>

 Now you are in the YottaDB/GT.M “direct mode” where you can execute commands interactively.
 For example:

 .. parsed-literal::
-   GTM>set ^Capital("USA")="Washington"
+   YDB>set ^Capital("USA")="Washington"

-   GTM>set ^Capital("India")="New Delhi"
+   YDB>set ^Capital("India")="New Delhi"

-   GTM>set ^Capital("Jordan")="Amman"
+   YDB>set ^Capital("Jordan")="Amman"

 The commands perform database updates, which are shared between processes.
-You can see this if you start a new terminal session, start a new GT.M process and ask it to dump the “global variable” (a key-value association) ^Capital.
+You can see this if you start a new terminal session, start a new YottaDB/GT.M process and ask it to dump the “global variable” (a key-value association) ^Capital.
 The halt command takes you back to the Linux shell.

 .. parsed-literal::
-   GTM>zwrite ^Capital
+   YDB>zwrite ^Capital
    ^Capital("India")="New Delhi"
    ^Capital("Jordan")="Amman"
    ^Capital("USA")="Washington"
-   GTM>halt
+   YDB>halt
    gtmuser@gtmworkshop:~$

 The operation of YottaDB/GT.M is controlled by a number of environment variables.
 In our exercise, the gtmprofile script automatically sets a number of environment variables: